chasdev/dev-env/README.md

 [Vundle](https://github.com/gmarik/Vundle.vim) is used to install all vim plugins listed in the .vimrc file (from 'https://github.com/chasdev/config-files'), and the Dockerfile includes steps to build the necessary native libraries for these plugins.
 Unlike previous versions of this container, no manual configuration is necessary to use vim, tmux, or wemux.

 The container should be usable, providing a command-line centric development environment comprised of bash, vim, tmux, and git.
-This container should be extended to provide a complete development environment with language-specific support (e.g., node.js, golang, Java/groovy, Scala, etc.).
+This container may be extended to provide a complete development environment with language-specific support (e.g., node.js, golang, Java/groovy, Scala, etc.).
+My [dev-env-node](https://github.com/chasdev/dev-env-nodejs) container is an example.